-Recommendations to strengthen governance across the Trust included defining the roles and responsibilities of the Trust and its Academy Governing Boards more clearly to develop a common understanding and ensuring that local governance structures and practices are in line with the scheme of delegation.
-The board is currently taking action on this recommendation via a working group of Academy Governing Board representatives which will report to Trustees in the spring term 2022.
+Recommendations to strengthen governance across the Trust included defining the roles and responsibilities of the Trust and its AGBs more clearly to develop a common understanding and ensuring that local governance structures and practices are in line with the scheme of delegation were actioned by a working group consisting of representatives of the AGB's.
+The working group delivered the Governance Planner for use from September 2021.

-The annual review of the Scheme of Delegation was undertaken in the spring and summer of 2021 in with clarifications agreed for the financial aspects of the scheme.
+The annual review of the Scheme of Delegation was undertaken in the summer of 2022 with clarifications agreed for the financial aspects of the scheme.